Webull: Founding

-2020s (2020-present)
+Retail trading boom

 In May 2020, the company received SEC approval to launch a robo-advisor on its platform.
 By August 2020, the platform had over 11 million registered users, and in October 2020, it had 750,000 daily active users.

+Webull introduced options trading in 2020 and later added cryptocurrency trading through a separate digital-asset business.
 In November 2020, Webull began supporting cryptocurrency transactions.
-In December 2020, Webull launched in Hong Kong.
+In December 2020, Webull launched trading services in Hong Kong.

-On January 27, 2021, primarily due to events related to the GameStop short squeeze, Webull recorded its highest-ever number of active daily users, at 952,000, and the Webull app was downloaded across the Apple App and Google Play stores an estimated 100,000 times.
+During the GameStop short squeeze in January 2021, Webull gained attention as some retail traders looked for alternatives to Robinhood.
+On January 27, 2021, Webull recorded its highest-ever number of active daily users, at 952,000, and the Webull app was downloaded across the Apple App and Google Play stores an estimated 100,000 times.
 That week, approximately 1.2 million people downloaded the Webull mobile app, which the company reported as a 1,548% week-over-week increase.
 On January 28, 2021, Webull was directed by its clearing house to temporarily halt buy orders for stocks affected by the GameStop short squeeze.

-In June 2021, Webull began talks of an initial public offering to raise up to $400 million.
-On February 28, 2024, Webull announced that it had signed an agreement to publicly list on the Nasdaq through a special-purpose acquisition company deal with SK Growth Opportunities Corporation (NASDAQ: SKGR).
+In June 2021, Webull was reported to be considering a U.S. initial public offering that could raise up to $400 million.

-In 2022, Webull Corporation restructured to move Hunan Fumi Information Technology outside of the Webull group.
-That same year, Webull launched in Singapore, Australia and South Africa.